 Seven Bridges Road at rehearsal

-Saturday, Feb 10th at 8pm - Canton Theatre
+Saturday, Dec 15th at 8pm - Christmas at Canton Theatre

 Lee comes from a musical background being involved in both instrumental and vocal